madbaker/madbaker-blog/src/content/pages/about/index.md

 ## About this website

 This is where all my writing goes.
 From at least five disparate blogs and websites going back to 2006.
 I have a website problem, you see.
 I start them, and fill them up, then abandon them for a new project.
 But in the spring of 2023 I finally pulled them all into one spot.
-Or will be soon.
-I think I'm up to ~~2012~~ ~~2013~~ 2014 now.
 Blogs you've never heard of, like:

 - _My Voice is in here somewhere_, my first wordpress blog from 2006 - 2010 or so, including two awesome family vacation memoirs and my formative baking education at the San Francisco Baking Institute
 - _Orange Boot Bakery (at home edition)_, the first iteration of our bakery